Revive-dontwanttocode/Revive-dontwanttocode/README.md

-B.Eng at Northeastern University, M.S Candidate at Digital Financial Technology at National University of Singapore.
+B.Eng at Northeastern University, candidate of Master of Computing Programme at National University of Singapore.

 My interest is `data science` and `finance`.